spectrocloud/librarium/packages/docs/content/12-enterprise-version/05-air-gap-repo.md

 * Download the desried worker images (OVAs) from Spectro Cloud Public Image reporsitory and upload to your vCenter.
 These images should be copied in a folder called 'spectro-templates'.
 The images should be coped with a prefix 'r_'.
 For eg., in order to support provisioning of Kubernetes version 1.21.3, with Ubuntu 18.0.4 operating system, the image should be renamed to "r_u-1804-0-k-1213-0.ova".
 The platform itself uses the version 1.20.9 therefore the worker image for that is mandatory.
 It should be dowloaded to the 'spectro-templates' folder and renamed to  "r_u-1804-0-k-1209-0.ova".

-* For each worker image downloaded in the previous step, create its reference in the appliance by running the following command:
-`touch /var/www/html/iso/<file name>` for example `touch /var/www/html/iso/u-1804-0-k-1209-0.ova`

 # Deploy Platform Installer
 Once the airgapped appliance is setup, deploy the platform using the steps described [here](/enterprise-version/deploying-the-platform-installer/#deployplatforminstaller).
-While deploying the platform installer for "Spectro Cloud Repository settings" use the Spectro Cloud Repository Details and Registry Certificate displayed during initialization.
+While deploying the platform installer for "Spectro Cloud Repository settings" use the Spectro Cloud Repository Details and for the "Artifact repo certificate" field use the

-# Setup Certificates
+ Registry Certificate displayed during initialization.

 # Upgrade